 - Lincoln Center (Manhattan) Campus: Mondays and Wednesdays at 2:30 p.m.; Tuesdays and Thursdays at 11:45 a.m.

 All requests must be received at least two weeks prior to the desired visit date.
 A request does not guarantee a tour.
 You will be contacted to confirm a date and time.
+There is a limit of one group tour per academic term for each organization.
 Your group's tour coordinator should fill out the Group Tour Request Form to begin the registration process.

 Here's what else you should know.

 Tours typically last forty-five minutes to one hour.
 Visitors will have an opportunity to walk through academic buildings, the student center, library, fitness center, while learning about services offered to students both current and prospective.
 You will have the chance to learn about historical facts and stories from our very own students!

 Does Fordham provide lunch and/or transportation as part of the experience?